aosabook/500lines/interpreter/interpreter.markdown

                 self.LOAD_NAME(argument)
 ```

 Even with just five instructions, the `run_code` method is starting to get tedious.
 If we kept this structure, we'd need one branch of the `if` statement for each instruction.
 Here, we can make use of Python's dynamic method lookup.
 We'll always define a method called `FOO` to execute the instruction called `FOO`, so we can use Python's `getattr` function to look up the method on the fly instead of using the big `if` statement.
-The `run_code` method then looks like this:
+The `run_code` method then looks like this: \newpage

 ```python
     def execute(self, what_to_execute):